-Reasons companies are moving to the Cloud
+Reasons why so many companies are moving to the Cloud

 Cloud technology has taken the market by storm, meaning businesses across various industries are switching to cloud hosted communications.
 The cloud has grown into a mainstream alternative, with the opportunity to remove on-premises hardware and fixed lines appealing to organisations of all sizes.